SnoopEvents

 class delProperty(root)

 The remote driver is instructing the client to delete either a device or a vector property.
 This contains attribute vectorname, if it is None, then the whole device is to be deleted.
-A ‘message’ attribute contains any message sent by the client with this instruction.
+A ‘message’ attribute contains any message sent by the remote driver with this instruction.

 def Vector events also all have attributes vectorname, label, group, state and message.
 They are also a mapping of membername:value, which should contain all the vector member names, so for example event[‘membername’] would give the value of that member.